AndrewWilson11/Active-Directory-Homelab/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-This project will document my experience using Oracle VirtualBox to explore Active Directory to complete an assortment of different tasks.
+This project will document my experience using Oracle VirtualBox to explore Active Directory and complete an assortment of different tasks.
 <br />